fedonman/afdemp-coding-bootcamp-csharp/CSharp/Exercises.md

 ## Exercise University
-Implement a University class containing university's info an a list of its Students.
+Implement a University class containing university's info, a list of Courses and a list of its Students.
+Courses have name and ECTS.
 Students have name and mark.
-Sort the list by students' mark in ascending order.
-Use the interface `System.IComparer<T>`
+A Student registers to 5 courses.
+1. Add some (>10) courses and some (>10) users hardcoded inside University's constructor.
+1. Create method that registers user to course.
+2. Create method that mark a course as completed and store user's grade.
+3. Create method that calculates user's median grade.
+Use ECTS as weights.
+*like M = (M1*E1 + M2*E2 + M3*E3) / (E1 + E2 + E3)*
+4. Create method that returns the best and worst student.

 ## Exercise Zoo